WUSTL-CSE222-FS18/studio-01-studio1_cornell_/README.md

 ***Q1.5 Based on the feedback, how might you change your solution?***

+For the dog: You have the option to shock your dog.

+For the smart speaker: We add a camera feature to check on your baby on your app.
+You can record your own voice or singing to play to the baby.

 ## Part 1.7 Evaluation (5 minutes)

 Switch back to being a Customer and thinking about the product you want and the need it should meet.
 Pick three (3) Criteria cards that are most important to you and order them from most important to least important.

 ***Q1.6 List your three top Criteria:***

+1. User friendly
+1. Utility
+1. Sustainability

 ## Part 1.8: More Feedback (10 minutes total)